brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 SETTING UP PYCHARM????

 ### Create Local Python Environment for AI_Porject

+We are going to make python local environments, which tends to be good practice because many python versions and packages can interfer with each other, so we can make a local environment to isolate projects that might require different python versions and packages.
+We ran into this problem with LabelImg.

+#### Navigating in your Command Line Interface
-in cmd-go to the folder you want your local project in, for me it is C:\Users\Green Sturgeon\AI_Project and or a python 3.11 virtual environment type
+In your Command Prompt (CMD)-navigate to the folder where you downloaded this git hub repository, for me it is C:\Users\Green Sturgeon\AI_Project.
+For instance, my CMD opens up to

+`C:\Users\Green Sturgeon>`

+So I type

+`C:\Users\Green Sturgeon> cd AI_Project`

+cd stands for change directory and AI_Projecct is the name of the folder I want to get to.

+`C:\Users\Green Sturgeon\AI_Project`

+The fast way to do this if you have multiple folders to get through is copy the entire path from your folder explorer and paste that after "cd"

+`C:\Users\Green Sturgeon> cd C:\Users\Green Sturgeon\AI_Project\GeoReferenced`

+#### Python 3.11 local environment

+and to create a python 3.11 virtual environment type

 ```
-python -m venv AIvenv3.11
+C:\Users\Green Sturgeon\AI_Project>python -m venv AIvenv3.11
 ```
-replacing "AIvenv3.11" for your preferend folder name
+replacing "AIvenv3.11" for your preferend folder name of your virtual environment

+#### Python 3.9 local environment

-or for a particular version
+or for a particular version, and in our case we need a python 3.9 environment

 `python3.9 -m venv AIvenv3.9`

+#### Activate your local environment

 To activate your environment use cd in the CMD to get into the Scripts folder in your local environment